 In addition to the flexibility of taking a class from home, an early childhood education online degree may allow you to do convenient things like pause a video lecture if you find yourself behind in taking notes or need a quick break.
 Online degrees are a great way to make education fit into your busy lifestyle.

 How ECE Online Degrees Work

 - Average number of class logins required per week: 2 to 5

 - Average time spent doing course work: 13 hours per week

 - Class formats: Synchronous versus Asynchronous.
 In an early childhood education online degree, you have one of two class options.
 In a synchronous class, all students log in at one set time and are in constant dialogue with the professor and each other.
 In an asynchronous course, each student logs in independently to complete the course work, although virtual group discussions can also be scheduled.

-- Computer requirements: A computer, Internet access, a basic Internet browser and email.
-Each specific degree program will specify its operating system requirements, though most will work with Windows 2000 or later, or Mac OS 8.1 or higher.
+- Computer requirements: A computer, Internet access, fast WiFi, a basic Internet browser, texting and email.
+Each specific degree program will specify its operating system requirements.

-- Human contact: Most early childhood education online degrees make it easy to get in touch with your professors and fellow class members via phone, email, Skype, and discussion boards.
+- Human contact: Most early childhood education online degrees make it easy to get in touch with your professors and fellow class members via phone, email, text, Zoom, Skype, and discussion boards.